mjdv/hangman/evil/hangman.md

 Now, suppose that your opponent guesses the letter 'E.' You now need to tell your opponent which letters in the word you've "picked" are E's.
 Of course, you haven't picked a word, and so you have multiple options about where you reveal the E's.
 If you'll notice, every word in your word list falls into one of five "word families:"

-- `----`, which contains the word `ALLY`, `COOL`, and `GOOD`.
+- `____`, which contains the word `ALLY`, `COOL`, and `GOOD`.
-- `-E--`, containing `BETA` and `DEAL`.
+- `_E__`, containing `BETA` and `DEAL`.
-- `--E-`, containing `FLEW` and `IBEX`.
+- `__E_`, containing `FLEW` and `IBEX`.
-- `E--E`, containing `ELSE`.
+- `E__E`, containing `ELSE`.
-- `---E`, containing `HOPE`.
+- `___E`, containing `HOPE`.

 Since the letters you reveal have to correspond to some word in your word list, you can choose to reveal any one of the above five patterns.
 There are many ways to pick which pattern to reveal – perhaps you want to steer your opponent toward a smaller family with more obscure words, or toward a larger family in the hopes of keeping your options open.
 In this assignment, in the interests of simplicity, we'll adopt the latter approach and always choose the largest of the remaining word families.
-In this case, it means that you should pick the pattern `----`.
+In this case, it means that you should pick the pattern `____`.
 This reduces your word list down to

 	ALLY  COOL  GOOD

 and since you didn't reveal any letters, you would tell your opponent that her guess was wrong.

+Of course there are a lot more words that *do* contain the letter `E`, but these split into more families.
+The largest family we can pick is the one for the pattern `____`.

 Let's see a few more examples of this strategy.
 Given this three-word word list, if your opponent guesses the letter `O`, then you would break your word list down into two families:

-- `-OO-`, containing COOL and GOOD.
+- `_OO_`, containing COOL and GOOD.
-- `----`, containing ALLY.
+- `____`, containing ALLY.

-The first of these families is larger than the second, and so you choose the pattern `-OO-`, revealing two O's in the word and reducing your list down to
+The first of these families is larger than the second, and so you choose the pattern `_OO_`, revealing two O's in the word and reducing your list down to

 	COOL GOOD

 But what happens if your opponent guesses a letter that doesn't appear anywhere in your word list?
 For example, what happens if your opponent now guesses 'T'?
 This isn't a problem.
-If you try splitting these words apart into word families, you'll find that there's only one family --- the one with the pattern `----` in which T appears nowhere and which contains both COOL and GOOD.
+If you try splitting these words apart into word families, you'll find that there's only one family --- the one with the pattern `_OO_` in which T appears nowhere and which contains both COOL and GOOD.
 Since there is only one word family here, it's trivially the largest family, and by picking it you'd maintain the word list you already had.

 There are two possible outcomes of this game.
 First, your opponent might be smart enough to pare the word list down to one word and then guess what that word is.
 In this case, you should congratulate her --- that's an impressive feat considering the scheming you were up to!
 Second, and by far the most common case, your opponent will be completely stumped and will run out of guesses.
 When this happens, you can pick any word you'd like from your list and say it's the word that you had chosen all along.
 The beauty of this setup is that your opponent will have no way of knowing that you were dodging guesses the whole time --- it looks like you simply picked an unusual word and stuck with it the whole way.